habitat-sh/habitat/www/source/blog/2017-10-24-node-with-db.html.md

 (studio) $ hab pkg export docker ./results/<your_new_package>.hart
 ```

-And now run this command to pull down the core/mongodb package from the public Habitat Builder and export it as a Docker image on your workstation:
+And now run this command to pull down theecore/mongodb package from the public Habitat Builder and export it as a Docker image on your workstation:

 ```console
 (studio) $ hab pkg export docker core/mongodb